mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 ### `time`

-The time window during which queries are routed to the master.
+The time window during which queries are routed to the primary.
 The duration can be specified as documented [here](../Getting-Started/Configuration-Guide.md#durations) but the value  will always be rounded to the nearest second.